Strengthening Reform Initiatives in the Public Administration

 Since 2011, Egypt has been facing major socio-political, economic and societal challenges.
-These are accompanied by high expectations among the people for comprehensive reforms of state structures and processes.
-Citizens are demanding a more efficient public administration, stronger protection and promotion of human rights, as well as sound and efficient coordination of development projects.
+Citizens are demanding a more efficient public administration, stronger protection and promotion of human rights, as well as sound coordination of development projects.

-Modernising the human resource management is one of the top priorities with respect to reforming the public administration.
-While the wages of the approximately six million civil servants account for a quarter of public spending, the civil service needs to become more efficient, transparent and service-oriented.
+Modernising the human resource management is a top priority in reforming the public administration.
+While the wages of the estimated six million civil servants account for a quarter of public spending, the civil service still needs to become more efficient, transparent and service-oriented.
 With the Egypt Vision 2030 and the Civil Service Law of 2016, the government has initiated a comprehensive programme to pursue necessary reforms.
-However, the responsible institutions need support in enhancing their technical and organisational skills to fully implement these reforms across the public administration.
+However, the responsible institutions need support in enhancing their technical and organisational skills to implement them.

-Although respect for human rights is firmly enshrined in Egypt’s 2014 constitution, many of these rights have yet to be translated into national legislation or government practice.
-The National Council for Human Rights (NCHR) is the key national institution for protecting and promoting human rights and acts as a bridge between citizens, civil society and the government.
-The NCHR is mandated to monitor and report on the human rights situation in the country, advise the Egyptian government on its legislations and policies, receive and examine complaints from citizens, as well as foster awareness in the society.
+Although human rights are firmly enshrined in Egypt’s 2014 Constitution, many of them have yet to be translated into laws and government practice.
+The National Council for Human Rights (NCHR) is the key state institution for protecting and promoting human rights and acts as a bridge between citizens, civil society and the government.
+The NCHR is mandated to monitor and report on the human rights situation, advise the government on its laws and policies, examine complaints from citizens, as well as foster awareness in the society.
 To fulfil its mandate, further strengthening of the NCHR’s institutional capacities and human skills is necessary.

 Selected public institutions perform their roles more effectively and in better response to needs.

-The project Strengthening Reform Initiatives in the Public Administration supports the Ministry of Planning, Monitoring and Administrative Reform (MoPMAR) and the Central Agency for Organisation and Administration (CAOA) in introducing an efficient human resources management system in the public administration.
-The partner institutions have piloted new structures and processes, both in-house and in four additional public institutions.
-With the support of GIZ, they are now sharing their experience in order to reform human resources management throughout the entire public administration.
-Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH also provides support in the implementation of the new Civil Service Law as well as clearly defined responsibilities and procedures.
+The project Strengthening Reform Initiatives in the Public Administration supports the Ministry of Planning, Monitoring and Administrative Reform (MoPMAR) and the Central Agency for Organisation and Administration (CAOA) in introducing an efficient human resource management system in public administration.
+The partner institutions have piloted new structures and processes in-house and in four other public institutions.
+With support of the project, they are sharing their experience to reform the human resource management throughout the entire public administration.
+Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH also provides support in the implementation of the new Civil Service Law as well as in digitalisation and e-government.

-The project supports efforts by the National Council for Human Rights (NCHR) to promote greater awareness of human rights, both among the population and within the public institutions, using improved outreach and information campaigns.
-It also supports the NCHR’s involvement in regional and international exchanges of knowledge and experience, and assists the Council in improving the effectiveness and transparency of its complaints mechanism for human rights violations, as well as the access to that mechanism.
-Moreover, GIZ is providing institutional development measures for selected departments, as well as training in technical and organisational skills for NCHR staff.
+The project supports the NCHR in promoting greater awareness of human rights, both among the population and within public institutions, for example through improved outreach campaigns.
+It also supports the NCHR in international exchanges of experience, and assists in improving accessibility, effectiveness and transparency of its complaint mechanism.
+Moreover, the project provides institutional development measures for selected departments, as well as training in technical and organisational skills for NCHR staff.

-GIZ supports the Ministry of Investment and International Cooperation (MIIC) to coordinate and monitor the effective implementation of official development assistance through enhancing its institutional and human skills.
+GIZ supports MIIC to coordinate and monitor the effective implementation of official development assistance through enhancing its institutional and human skills.